NickCH-K/LOST/README.md

 For example, pages about estimation techniques might list standard robustness tests to be used in addition to the technique, or adjustments to standard errors they might want to use.
 A page about a data visualization technique might include a link to a page about setting color palettes to be used in addition.

-Or, they might list an alternative technique that might be used if a certain assumption fails ("This estimation/data visualization technique requires continuous variables.
+Or, they might list an alternative technique that might be used if a certain assumption fails ("This technique requires continuous variables.
 So if your data is discrete, use this other method.").

 ## Implementations